neurotrino/reservoir/README.md

 ## Documentation
-Documentation for this project is contained in this `README`, a `README` in each subdirectory, and extensive inline documentation throughout the `.py` scripts.
+Documentation for this project is contained in this README, a README in each subdirectory, and extensive inline documentation throughout the `.py` scripts.